Getting pregnant: Yes you can!

 In sum, assume you can get pregnant (unless a medical professional says otherwise).

-If the thought of an unintended pregnancy doesn’t float your boat, why leave it to chance?
+If the thought of pregnancy doesn’t float your boat, why leave it to chance?
 It can take some effort to find a method of birth control that fits your lifestyle and budget, but the search will definitely pay off.
-Taking charge and preventing an unintended pregnancy with birth control: yes you can!
+Taking charge and preventing a pregnancy with birth control: yes you can!

 Updated March 2020